Dòbhran (ˈt̪ɔːvɾan)

 Most clothing among the Dòbhran is made from animal hides and furs, and is designed to be quickly donned and removed.
 Clothing is decorated with shells and beads, and intricate patterns are highly admired.
 Jewelry is also worn, often made from bone or shell.
 When swimming, or when the weather is warm, the Dòbhran will frequently forgo clothing altogether, although they are rarely without a satchel to hold their possessions.
 Selkie satchels are known to be particularly well waterproofed, and have several compartments, allowing them to separate items that may be used underwater from those that should not get wet.
 They are suspended from a strap that goes over one shoulder and across their torso, with the bag itself tucked under one arm.Social Structure

 The Dòbhran live in clans and spend most of their lives out on the water on their floes.
 These floating structures serve as their homes and central warehouses, allowing them to fish and hunt for their sustenance.
-A Selkie floe is a collection of individual barges that can be lashed together.
-They are usually arranged with a space of open water in the center of the floe.
-The floe can be easily disassembled, and the Dòbhran will choose the most advantageous configuration for the current situation.
+A Selkie floe is a collection of individual barges that can be lashed together, arranged with a space of open water in the center of the floe.
+The floe can be easily disassembled and rearranged, and the Dòbhran will choose the most advantageous configuration for the current situation.

 Dòbhran society is matriarchal, with women making up the majority of leaders and decision-makers.
-Young men leave their clans to spend their late teens and young adulthood in bachelor groups, seeking to join a clan when they outgrow the bachelor lifestyle.
+Young men leave their clans to spend their late teens and young adulthood in bachelor groups, and will seek to join a clan when they outgrow the bachelor lifestyle.
 This period is seen as a rite of passage, allowing young men to gain independence and explore their connection to the sea.
-Young women may also choose to leave their birth clan and explore but this is rare as it typically sacrifices any seniority or status they had from their birth clan.
+Young women may also choose to leave their birth clan and explore, but this is rare as it sacrifices any seniority or status they had from their birth clan.

 As the young wanderers mature, they will look for a clan to join.
 Once they find one that attracts them they will bring gifts of food and trade goods to prove their value to the clan, and request to be married into the family.
-The matriarch of each clan will evaluate any candidates who present themselves, and may set additional tests for them, to demonstrate their abilities and personality traits.
+The matriarch of each clan will evaluate any candidates who present themselves, and may set additional tests for them to demonstrate their abilities and personality traits.
 They must show that they are responsible, hardworking, and loyal.Once a young person is accepted into a clan, they will spend time getting to know the other young people in the group.
-The matriarch will often facilitate these meetings, encouraging the young people to spend time together and get to know each other's personalities and interests.
-If a mutual attraction develops, the matriarch will then decree a marriage pair based on her own observations and the opinions of other members of the clan.
+The matriarch will facilitate these meetings, encouraging the young people to spend time together and get to know each other's personalities and interests.
+If a mutual attraction develops, the matriarch will then arrange marriages based on her observations and the opinions of other senior members of the clan.

 During the harshest months of the year, the clans gather at their rooks.
 These are frequently rocky islands traditionally inhospitable to other creatures, but can also be larger islands that support many clans in close proximity.
 These rooks serve as a stable place to give birth and raise pups, with permanent settlements for women with young pups, the elderly, and disabled.
 Each rook is protected by its own local god, and the Selkies pay their respects to the deity during their visit.